Milford Assault Lawyer

 The Connecticut penal code defines three degrees of assault offenses, first-, second-, and third-.
 In addition, each of these degrees has certain variations that change the severity of the penalties.
 For instance, first-degree assault is a Class B felony under Connecticut General Statutes (C.G.S.) §53a-59.
 There are also certain aggravating factors that heighten the severity of the offense, like an assault that causes a miscarriage, or an assault on an elderly person.

 In addition, the penal code also defines numerous types of sexual assault offenses.
-A Milford assault lawyer can review the details of your alleged assault offenses and seek evidence to refute the elements of these offenses.
+A Milford assault attorney can review the details of your alleged offenses and seek evidence to refute the elements of these offenses.

 Is Assault a Straight Forward Crime?